jacobemcken/jacobemcken.github.io/_posts/2005-03-07-mp3-encoding-with-sound-juicer.markdown

   date: '2010-01-31 01:18:32 +0100'
   date_gmt: '2010-01-31 00:18:32 +0100'
   content: |
-    <p>Sound Juicer sounds great on paper (blog pages?), but 20% of the time I get the error message that it can't read the track listing.<&#47;p>
+    Sound Juicer sounds great on paper (blog pages?), but 20% of the time I get the error message that it can't read the track listing.

-    <p>Grip, on the other hand, always works.
-I think clean and mean is great, but if it doesn't work then it isn't a very good piece of software.<&#47;p>
+    Grip, on the other hand, always works.
+I think clean and mean is great, but if it doesn't work then it isn't a very good piece of software.

 - id: 418
   author: Pablo
   author_email: me.argentino@gmail.com